Evolution of a Budo Banker

 Non Traditional Route

 This decision for some may not be that life changing, but the route I took to my proficiency in Shotokan Karate was more along the non-traditional lines so going to Japan wasn’t really on my bucket list during most of my Karate career.
-While I appreciate the legitimacy that some students have being associated with well recognized Instructors (mainly of Japanese descent), during my pre-Black Belt (Mudansha) phase of training I was involved with a very independent school which had no relationship with any national or international association.
+While I appreciate the legitimacy that some students have being associated with well recognized Instructors (mainly of Japanese descent), during my pre-Black Belt (Mudansha) phase of training I was involved with a very independent school which had no relationship with any national or international associations.

-Ours’s was a modern version of Shotokan, which did us well in the open ‘Karate’ tournaments.
+Ours was a modern version of Shotokan, which did us well in the open ‘Karate’ tournaments.
 These Karate tournaments did not exclude non-Japanese styles which allowed us to compete against (and in turn befriend) a number of Tae Kwon Do and American Style karate participants.
-My initial Non-traditional path was to be the first stage in my Budo development and it was a unique experience, especially considering the colorful characters involved in this side of the martial arts.
+My initial Non-traditional path was to be the first stage in my Budo development and it was a unique experience, especially considering the colorful characters involved on this side of the martial arts.
 My initial instructor was from the mid-west who learned his karate in the old-style schools and taught us the same way.

 While the Shotokan Karate I learnt was top quality (as I found out later in Japan), nevertheless my Instructors were independent and enjoyed associating with as many other martial artists as they could.
-This allowed to me to not only learn a quality style of karate, but I was able to train with, compete against and simply associate with the likes of Steve Armstrong, Dan Anderson, Robert Hill, Gerry Gould, Robert Edwards and other Titans of the Pacific Northwest Martial Arts scene.
+This allowed to me to not only learn a quality style of karate, but I was able to train with, compete against or simply associate with the likes of Steve Armstrong, Dan Anderson, Mike Puckett, Robert Hill, Gerry Gould, Robert Edwards and other Titans of the Pacific Northwest Martial Arts scene.

 This path allowed me to view the martial arts world in a very inclusive manner where I enjoyed watching some of the best perform their particular martial art.
 It was wonderful and yet I felt I needed to discover more of my own particular art, namely Shotokan Karate.
 Initially I did this by starting my own school and researched my style by attending seminars and through books and videos.
 In addition, when trying to properly teach techniques, it is amazing what you discover as an Instructor when trying to get a concept across to students.
 The education a Sensei can achieve while teaching is instrumental in developing their understanding of their style.